Making URLs in Illustrator behave like links in a PDF

 Place a text box containing the full URL on top of every intended link in the document (or on top of images, logos, etc.).
 Use the point type text box (not the paragraph type word wrapping text field).
 The URLs must be formatted correctly and completely (http:// etc.).

 Stretch and squish the text box to fully cover the area you want as the link hot spot.
 I find it helpful to use a bright contrasting color to make these easier to find in the future; it doesn’t have to be pretty.
-The before and after looks like this:
+The before and after look like this:

 3. Convert each link to a variable